trevorswan11/Bootleg-Balloons-TD/README.md

 * 5/27/22: I tested the findBallon method and created more methods like processAll() to apply the methods to the balloons.
 * 5/29/22: I completed the attack method and started on the shootWeapon method and also made some updates to processAll().
 * 5/30/22: I completed the shootWeapon method.
+* 5/31/22: I made the monkey image load in the main and am trying to work on shootWeapon so that it works for all speeds.
+* 6/1/22: